SakshhamTheCoder/react-jsx-pwa-starter/README.md

 ### Why is my API request failing?

-1. Check the `baseURL` in `apiClient.js` to ensure it points to the correct API endpoint.
+1. Check the `baseURL` in `apiClient.jsx` to ensure it points to the correct API endpoint.
 2. Verify that the API server is running and accessible.
 3. Ensure that any required headers (e.g., Authorization) are correctly set in the `apiClient` or `useAPI` hook.